FelixKrueger/reStrainingOrder/Docs/README.md

 reStraining --vcf mgp.v5.merged.snps_all.dbSNP142.vcf.gz --reference /bi/scratch/Genomes/Mouse/GRCm38/
 ```

+This command:
+ * creates a folder for the new N-masked genome (`MGP_strains_N-masked`)
+ * creates a folder to store the SNP information per chromosome (`SNPs_directory`)
+ * produces a high confidence SNP matrix for chromosome 1
+ * generates a SNP filtering and genome preparation report

+**N-masked genome folder**
+This folder and its contents are vital for subsequent steps.
+For sample commands to index the new N-masked sequence files please [see below](#indexing-the-mgp-genome).

+**SNP folder**
-This creates a folder (called `SNPs_directory`) to store the SNPs per chromosome.
-These files look like this
+The folder `SNPs_directory` store the SNPs per chromosome, the files are in this format:

 ```
 >11